-I turned off the hot and cold faucets, pulled on my clothes, and sat on the floor in shock.
+I turned off the faucets, pulled on my clothes, and sat on the floor in shock.
 In a few minutes, I had to find the strength to stand up and walk out to the kitchen and tell my husband.

-I don’t care who you are; bleeding for twelve days does not instill positive feelings in anyone!
-I knew that the cramping, bleeding, and IUD set me up for failure.
+I don’t care who you are: bleeding for twelve days does not instill positive feelings in anyone!
+I knew that the cramping and IUD set me up for failure.
 We dropped our toddler off with my best friend on the way to the emergency department.
 This night had taken a terrible turn.

 The Emergency Department

 The ultrasound technician repeatedly jammed the transvaginal ultrasound into my cervix.
 The discomfort is tolerable when you are eagerly awaiting seeing your baby’s tiny heartbeat and little wiggling limbs.
-When they avert their eyes and quietly tap on the ultrasound machine, you know that there is no good news.
-After arriving back, the ER physician told me that they believed they saw something growing on my left fallopian tube.
-The amount of pregnancy hormone (hCG) in my blood showed that I was pregnant, but we would expectantly manage the situation and I should visit my obstetrician the following Monday.
+When they avert their eyes and quietly tap on the keys of the ultrasound machine, you know that there is no good news.

 Holding Out Hope

 We visited the OB two days later on a Monday and had my IUD removed.
-Based on my last menstrual period, I was 6 weeks and 3 days pregnant but the level of pregnancy hormone was too low to see anything conclusive on ultrasound.
+Based on my last menstrual period, I was 6 weeks and 3 days pregnant, but the level of pregnancy hormone was too low to see anything conclusive on ultrasound.
 This means there was no definitive answer whether it was ectopic (outside of the uterus) or an intrauterine pregnancy.
-My husband and I left hoping for a viable intrauterine pregnancy.
+My husband and I left hoping for a viable intrauterine pregnancy, but fairly certain it would be a tubal pregnancy.
 However, the next day we received the call that my hCG was dropping by several points from our weekend ER visit.
 There was no way this could be a “normal” pregnancy.

 For the next ten days, the hCG levels dropped appropriately.
 No one prepared me for the pain, and I am a healthcare professional.
 I was on hands and knees screaming on the floor as the pain came and went.
 It was a Wednesday night, and I did not want to leave the comfort of my house.
 However I was terrified that I would wake my children, or worse yet, would not wake up the next morning.
 I went back to the emergency department with my mother.

-That Friday, I had another blood draw, only the hCG went up 9 points.
-I am 9 weeks after my period and I’m in an ectopic pregnancy limbo where if it trends up again, I have to get methotrexate.
-This is a drug given in ectopic pregnancies that is a chemotherapeutic agent that makes you feel terrible but will prevent the growth of the ectopic.
+That Friday, I had another blood draw.
+Shockingly, the hCG went up 9 points.
+It’s been 9 weeks after my last menstrual period, and I was still in an ectopic pregnancy limbo.
+If it trended up again, I needed to receive an injection of methotrexate, a chemo drug that makes you feel terrible but will prevent the growth of the ectopic pregnancy.